brycx/brycx.github.io/_posts/2018-08-06-hmac-and-precomputation-optimization.markdown

 ### Background

 I've been working on one [project](https://github.com/brycx/orion) called `orion`, where I've implemented the HMAC algorithm.
-This project is written in Rust, and depends on the `std` library, which means that I am unable to run that code on embedded devices.
+That project is written in Rust and depends on the `std` library, which means that I'm unable to run that code on embedded devices.

 After a couple of times where I had been reviewing my own code, I started to notice some patterns in the HMAC implementation that seemed to be repetitive.
 So I set out to implement HMAC again, without the repetitive patterns and something that could be run on embedded devices.
-[This implementation](https://github.com/brycx/rigel), is based on HMAC-SHA512, but the tweaks can be applied to HMAC with any SHA variant.
+[This implementation](https://github.com/brycx/rigel) is based on HMAC-SHA512, but the tweaks can be applied to HMAC with any SHA variant.

 I set the following goals for my project: